christopher-besch/manim_web_presenter/README.md

 As long as you have some helpful people around you, there's no problem.
 Simply use a different laptop and you're good to go;
 you don't have to install any software when all you have to do is open a web page.

+## Note:

+This web presenter will soon be deprecated in favour of [The Manim Editor](https://github.com/ManimEditorProject/manim_editor).

 ## [Tutorial](https://christopher-besch.github.io/manim_web_presenter/Tutorial)